kernelwernel/VMAware/docs/documentation.md

     std::cout << result << "\n";

-    // keep in mind that there's no limit to how many conflicts there can be }
+    // keep in mind that there's no limit to how many conflicts there can be

+    // and if there's no conflict, it'll revert back to giving the brand string
+    // normally as if the VM::MULTIPLE wasn't there
+}
 ```